 Dazzling colors, canals, the wonder of half-timbered buildings that look like a perfect illustration—these are the things of Colmar, France.
-Its streets twist and meander into tiny alleys and then open into small squares used by traders and merchants centuries ago.
+Its streets meander into tiny alleys and then open into small squares used by traders and merchants centuries ago.
 Its mostly pedestrian center is a festival of brightly tiled roofs and even brighter facades, welcoming the curious.
 Many visitors blitz through this lovely city on a day trip or a brief shore excursion, but there are so many things to do in Colmar that many can get overlooked on such a short visit.
-I know because that’s how Lance and I first visited Colmar.
+I know because that’s how we first visited Colmar.

 We had our first taste of Colmar over a decade ago on a quick day trip from Basel, Switzerland.
 In just a few hours, the city won us over.
-It took me so long to return that on this visit I wanted to dig a little deeper into what to do in Colmar, this time on a solo trip.

 This corner of France, known as Alsace, has changed hands several times with Germany over the centuries.
 As a result, Colmar and nearby small French towns have a distinctive culture all their own influenced by those who have claimed the region.
 From language to food to architecture, everything is a little French and a little German.